alexeyromanov365/rewards_app/README.md

 - **Reward Detail**: Shows detailed information about a reward and allows redemption
 - **Redemption History**: Shows all past redemptions

-## Demo Users

-The seed data includes the following test users:

-- John Smith (5000 points)
-- Jane Doe (2500 points)
-- Bob Johnson (7500 points)

-For demo purposes, the app uses John Smith's account (ID: 1).

 ## Development Notes

-- For a real production app, proper authentication would be implemented
+- The app uses a fixed user ID for demonstration purposes
-- Points deduction happens automatically when redeeming a reward
+- Points deduction happens in the controller when redeeming a reward
 - Rewards can be marked as unavailable
+- API responses are formatted using Jbuilder templates
+- The project uses RSpec for testing with Factory Bot for test data